Bartley C of E Junior School

 How will the school staff support my child?

-In the first instant your child’s Class Teacher gives excellent targeted classroom teaching, also known as High Quality Inclusive Teaching.
+In the first instance, your child’s Class Teacher will provide excellent targeted classroom teaching, also known as High Quality Inclusive Teaching.

 Your child’s class teacher will: